 Yet, paradoxically, farmers greased the wheels of early socialism in Canada.
 When farming fell on hard times, as it often did, agrarian discontent spurred calls for co-operatives and government aid in transportation and marketing.
 By 1914 the mounting grievances of farmers found expression in the emergence of new political organizations such as the United Farmers of Ontario, which demanded public ownership—socialist measures—of such utilities as transportation and power.

-Unemployment in the Depression gave rise to the Co-operative Commonwealth Federation in 1933, forerunner to the New Democratic Party.
+Unemployment during the Depression gave rise to the Co-operative Commonwealth Federation in 1932, forerunner of the New Democratic Party.
 J.S.
 Woodsworth, a Methodist minister who had been active in the 1919 strike, led the new socialist party, which condemned capitalism in its Regina Manifesto.
 This name had echoes of Karl Marx’s Communist Manifesto, which declared that workers had “nothing to lose but their chains.”